$

 Using the wdio testrunner this command is a global variable else it will be located on the browser object instead.

-together in order to walk down the DOM tree.
+You can chain $ or $$ together in order to walk down the DOM tree.
 For more information on how

-to select specific elements, see Selectors
+to select specific elements, see Selectors.

 Usage